On algebraic integers of bounded house and preperiodicity in polynomial semigroup dynamics: Introduction and statements

 \subsection{Periodicity and preperiodicity in semigroup dynamics}

-In this section we define the notion of {\it preperiodic} point in the orbit (tree) $\cup_{k \geq 0} \cF_k(\alpha)$ of an element $\alpha\in\ov\Q$, extending the usual notion from classical dynamics generated by only one polynomial.
+Let $\cF=\{f_1,\ldots,f_s\}\subset\K[X]$.
+In this section we define the notion of {\it preperiodic} point in the orbit (tree) $\Orb_\cF(\alpha)$ defined by~\eqref{eq:orb} of an element $\alpha\in\ov\Q$, extending the usual notion from classical dynamics generated by only one polynomial.
 In the semigroup case, there can be multiple ways to interpret this notion.
+A first notion of periodicity was considered in~\cite{Kaw} where a point $\alpha$ is said to be periodic if $\Orb_\cF(\alpha)$ is finite.
+We consider below two more general definitions.